Wait-Less Offline Tuning and Re-solving for Online Decision Making: Problem Setup

-In this method, we calculate the dual price by re-solving the online LP problem at each time step.
-The model is dynamically updated to incorporate real-time capacity constraints derived from the Action-history-dependent learning (AHDL) algorithm \cite{li2022online}.
-Define $d_{it} = \frac{b_{it}}{T-t}$ to be the average remaining resource capacity for resource $i$ at time $t$.
+\paragraph{LP-based Method.} The LP-based method \citep{li2022online} calculates dual prices by re-solving the online LP problem at each time step.
+Specifically, define $d_{it} = b_{it}/(T-t)$ as the average remaining resource for type $i$ at time $t$.
 The resulting optimization problem can be viewed as a $t$-sample approximation to the stochastic program specified by $\bm{d}_t = (d_{it}, ..., d_{mt})^\top$ as

-We denote the optimal solution to the stochastic program \eqref{opt:d_dual} as $\bm{p}_t^*$.
-Thus, instead of focusing on a static problem with fixed initial $\bm{d}$, we formulate a dynamic stochastic program that evolves according to the changing constraints.
-We outline this method in Algorithm \ref{alg:lp-based}.

-This method incorporates the past decisions into the optimization of $\bm{p}_t$.
-If resources were over-utilized in earlier periods, the remaining supply decreases, prompting the algorithm to raise the dual price and become more selective with future orders.
-Conversely, if ample resources remain, the future dual price will be lowered, allowing more consumer requests to be accepted.
-This adaptive mechanism accounts for past actions by adjusting the available resource capacity.
+By updating $\bm{d}_t$, this method incorporates past decisions when computing $\bm{p}_t$.
+If resources are over-utilized in earlier periods, the supply decreases, prompting us to raise the dual price and be more selective with future orders.
+We outline this method in \cref{alg:lp-based} of \cref{app-lp}.